Band Management Guide

 Band Color: Some systems use color-coded bands by year for quick age identification at a glance

-A band number is only useful if it's connected to a complete record.
-For each banded bird, you should maintain records that include: the full band number and inscription, species and mutation, sex, hatch date, parentage (sire and dam band numbers), cage or aviary location, and any health or breeding notes.
+A band number is only useful if it is connected to a complete record.
+Thorough band number record keeping means that for each banded bird, you maintain: the full band number and inscription, species and mutation, sex, hatch date, parentage (sire and dam band numbers), cage or aviary location, and any health or breeding notes.
+This set of linked data turns a simple band into a powerful identification and management tool.

 When a banded bird is sold or transferred to another breeder, include a written record of the band number, hatch date, parentage, and any known genetic information (mutations, splits).
 This documentation travels with the bird and allows the new owner to incorporate it into their own records accurately.
-Many avicultural societies provide transfer forms specifically for this purpose.
+Many avicultural societies provide transfer forms specifically for this purpose, and a digital export from BirdTracks makes the process even simpler.

 For regulated or CITES-listed species, band records may be legally required.
 Authorities may request proof that a bird was captive-bred, which means showing that the closed band was applied as a chick, with supporting documentation of the parents' identities and the breeding facility.
 Maintaining thorough records protects both the breeder and the birds.